Mister-Joe/PyShell/README.md

 ## What is it?

-A semi-interactive reverse shell for **Windows** written in python.
+A semi-interactive reverse shell for **Windows**, written in python.

 ## How does it work?